-Michael - Your college-educated, high-achieving, and self-aware 24 year-old young professional, who heads up to San Francisco for a weekend away from his busy and consuming lifestyle to blow off some steam.
+Michael - A standard college-educated, high-achieving, and self-aware 24 year-old young professional, who heads up to San Francisco for a weekend away from his busy and consuming lifestyle to blow off some steam.

-Laura - An educated, decidedly capable, and conscientious 24 year-old has become recently unemployed (by choice), and moves back down to the San Francisco Bay Area to leave her car and possessions at her parents’ house before moving to Europe for a year.
+Laura - A decidedly capable, conscientious, and somewhat lost 24 year-old has become recently unemployed (by choice), and moves back down to the San Francisco Bay Area to leave her car and possessions at her parents’ house before moving to Europe for a year.

 Laura’s return to San Francisco coincides with Michael’s visit, and a mutual group of friends bring the two together, where they develop an instant connection given their similarly uncertain places in life and paradoxically optimistic yet weary outlooks on the world.
 They spend the weekend together; drinking, fucking, eating, revelling in the company of friends, understanding quietly that this is the catharsis and respite their lives have been begging for.